Police Donate Blood For Thalassaemia Patients - UrduPoint

 Police Donate Blood For Thalassaemia Patients

-Police personnel donated blood to save lives of Thalassaemia patients at a camp erected at Kot Islam Police lines here on Wednesday
+Police personnel donated blood to save lives of Thalassaemia patients at a camp erected at Javid Islam Shaheed Police lines here on Wednesday

-LODHRAN , (UrduPoint / Pakistan Point News - 8th Apr, 2020 ) :Police personnel donated blood to save lives of Thalassaemia patients at a camp erected at Kot islam Police lines here on Wednesday.
+LODHRAN , (UrduPoint / Pakistan Point News - 8th Apr, 2020 ) :Police personnel donated blood to save lives of Thalassaemia patients at a camp erected at Javid islam Shaheed Police lines here on Wednesday.

 District Police officer (DPO) , Syed Karar Hussain, good number of policemen and citizens donated the blood in a camp set up to collect blood for Thalassaemia patients.